-- 2. As part of the urban lot split application, the applicant and the owner of a property must provide a sworn statement by affidavit representing and warranting that subsection 16.17.050.E.1 above is satisfied.
-The sworn statement must state that: - a.
-No housing that is income-restricted for households of moderate, low, or very low income will be demolished or altered. - b.
-No housing that is subject to any form of rent or price control will be demolished or altered. - c.
-No housing that has been withdrawn from rental or lease under the Ellis Act at any time in the last fifteen (15) years will be demolished or altered. - d.
-No housing that has been occupied by a tenant in the last three (3) years from the date of the application filing date will be demolished or altered. - 3.
-The city may conduct its own inquiries and investigation to ascertain the veracity of the sworn statement, including but not limited to, surveying owners of nearby properties.
-The city may require additional evidence of the applicant and owner, as necessary, to determine compliance with this requirement. - F. Existing Structures.
+- Housing, or a lot that used to have housing, that has been withdrawn from rental or lease under the Ellis Act (Government Code §§ 7060-7060.7) at any time in the fifteen (15) years prior to submission of the urban lot split application. - Housing that has been occupied by a tenant in the last three (3) years from which the application is filed. - 2.
+As part of the urban lot split application, the applicant and the owner of a property must provide a sworn statement by affidavit representing and warranting that subsection 16.17.050.E.1 above is satisfied.
+The sworn statement must state that: - No housing that is income-restricted for households of moderate, low, or very low income will be a. demolished or altered. - b.
+No housing that is subject to any form of rent or price control will be demolished or altered. - No housing that has been withdrawn from rental or lease under the Ellis Act at any time in the c. last fifteen (15) years will be demolished or altered. - No housing that has been occupied by a tenant in the last three (3) years from the date of the d. application filing date will be demolished or altered. - The city may conduct its own inquiries and investigation to ascertain the veracity of the sworn statement, including but not limited to, surveying owners of nearby properties.
+The city may require additional evidence of the applicant and owner, as necessary, to determine compliance with this requirement.

+F. Existing Structures.